List of Fire Force episodes

-Fire Force is an anime television series based on Atsushi Ohkubo's manga series of the same name.
+Fire Force is an anime television series based on the manga series Fire Force by Atsushi Ohkubo.
 An anime series adaptation produced by David Production was announced in November 2018.
 The first season is directed by Yuki Yase, with Yamato Haijima handling scripts, Hideyuki Morioka designing the characters and Kenichiro Suehiro composing the music.
 The season aired from July 6 to December 28, 2019, on the Super Animeism programming block on all JNN affiliates, including MBS and TBS, and ran for 24 episodes.
-(Note: MBS and TBS lists the series premiere as airing on July 5 at 25:25, which is effectively July 6 at 1:25 a.m.
-JST) Crunchyroll licensed the series for streaming.
+(Note: MBS and TBS listed the series premiere as airing on July 5 at 25:25, which is effectively July 6 at 1:25 a.m.
+JST.)
+Crunchyroll licensed the series for streaming.
 Due to the Kyoto Animation arson attack on July 19, 2019, the third episode, which was originally scheduled to air on July 20, was postponed and aired a week later on July 27.
 In July 2019, it was announced that the series would premiere on Adult Swim's Toonami programming block on July 28 of the same year.